6 April 2026

 I spent over 200€ on my first Lovable month and didn’t get very far.

-I am happy I entered that crusade earlier; otherwise, it would have been a bigger mess.
-Once I understood what I had actually done there, I decided to move out of Lovable as quickly as possible.
-But the trick is, if you use their Lovable cloud, you own very little, so Supabase is in their project, and you are using all their API keys, which makes sense, simplicity vs control.
+I’m glad I went on that crusade early; otherwise it would have been a bigger mess.
+Once I understood what I’d actually done there, I decided to move out of Lovable as quickly as possible.
+But the trick is, if you use their Lovable Cloud, you own very little.
+Supabase sits in their project, and you’re using all their API keys.
+Simplicity vs control.

-I spent a full afternoon setting up Supabase Cloud, properly connecting everything to GitHub, and learning to work with Claude code locally.
+I spent a full afternoon setting up Supabase Cloud, properly connecting everything to GitHub, and learning to work with Claude Code locally.
 It was fun as hell.
-By then, I already had 20 users registered, one active (besides me) but this already meant migrating would mean having to ask people to reset their passwords, and right that same weekend, I did a small publication on my 55 people TikTok account that got about 900 views about the tool, so, probably the worst moment to do this.
+By then I already had 20 users registered, one active (besides me), which meant migrating would mean asking people to reset their passwords.
+And right that same weekend, I did a small publication on my 55-people TikTok account that got about 900 views about the tool, so… probably the worst moment to do this.

 Anyway, going back to the costs.
 I paid 18€ for the first month of Claude and canceled my ChatGPT subscription.
 That month was March, when they also offered extra limits, so I never hit the ceiling.
-As soon as March ended, it was clear I had to pay for the Max version, 90€ a month (and I sometimes hit limits, so I might go to 180€).
-You might think it’s the same because eventually I will end up paying 200€ anyway, but it’s not.
-What I can do with those is not even comparable if I were paying for the wrapper.
+As soon as March ended, it was clear I had to pay for the Max version at 90€ a month (and I sometimes hit limits, so I might go up to 180€).
+You might think it’s the same because eventually I’ll end up paying 200€ anyway, but it’s not.
+What I can do with those is not even comparable to paying for the wrapper.

 Other costs to consider

-I have some of those projects using functions that use Gemini AI, also for image generation (this one pushes the bill) like Vestiari, so I have a limit of 10€ a month for now, I have also heard nightmare stories of people having their API either misused or leaked and facing a bill of 50K for Gemini, which, well, I do not want to pay, so thankfully Google Studio did create a way to set a limit.
+Some of those projects use functions that call Gemini AI, also for image generation (this one pushes the bill), like Vestiari.
+I have a limit of 10€ a month set for now.
+I’ve also heard nightmare stories of people having their API either misused or leaked and facing bills of 50K for Gemini, which, well, I do not want to pay, so thankfully Google Studio created a way to set a limit.
 Far from there yet.

-I am also considering paying for Supabase in the future, at 25 USD per month.
-I have also used Supabase Open Source on the VPS, and I will be hosting the projects I think have fewer problems there, while migrating or keeping in the cloud those that will require more complexity.
-Still not there yet, as their 2-project-free package covers it so far.
+I’m also considering paying for Supabase in the future, at 25 USD a month.
+I’ve also used self-hosted Supabase on the VPS, and I’ll be putting the projects I think have fewer problems there, while migrating or keeping in the cloud those that require more complexity.
+Still not there yet, as their 2-project free package covers me so far.

 And that’s where we are as of April 2026.